-You probably had some training for pet first-aid when you first started your career— from your apprenticeship with a professional groomer or a grooming course.
-Unfortunately, you may not have had comprehensive training that covered all aspects of dealing with dogs.
+You probably had some first aid training from your pet grooming classes.
+Unfortunately, you probably didn’t have comprehensive training.
 And if you did?
-There are too many different dog breeds with different needs for you to practice all your theoretical knowledge.
+There are too many dog breeds, each with unique needs, for you to just do it once and think you’ve mastered it forever.
 The only thing you can do to stay sharp is to refresh your skills on a regular basis!

 Grooming salons aren’t rare these days.
 Are the competing grooming businesses in your area giving you a run for your money?
-We’re not going to resort to defamation tactics, so why not focus on improving yourself, your career, and business outlook?
-Have you tried taking a first aid course for dog groomers?
+If so, focus on improving your skills and career prospects.
+Taking a first aid course for dog groomers means you’ll learn the most pertinent safety information for your career.
 It sounds silly to link career growth with doggie CPR, but we bet we can convince you to look into a first aid course by the end of this post.
 Ready?
 Let’s jump right in!

 1. Improve your career prospects

-There’s nobody in the world who would argue against extra skills on your resume giving you a career boost.
-If you’ve been in the dog grooming business for a while, you may hit a plateau and need to find ways to rejuvenate your career.
-And even if you haven’t, you should always look for opportunities to continually self-improve.
-Grooming salons are popping up at every corner, and keeping your business afloat against the tsunami of new competitors won’t be easy.
+Nobody in the world would argue that extra skills on your resume wouldn’t give your career as a dog groomer a boost.
+If you’ve been in the dog grooming business for a while, you need to find ways to continue your growth.
+Always look for opportunities to continually self-improve!
+If you don’t, keeping your business afloat against the tsunami of new competitors won’t be easy.

-Securing a leg up over your competition is best accomplished by achieving more qualifications than the guy down the street.
+Earning more qualifications than the groomer down the street means having a leg up on your competition.
 It’s not just about picking up extra skills either—if you’re taking a first aid course, you’ll walk away with an extra certification to hang up on your salon walls!
 This piece of paper proves that you have the best set of hands to take care of your clients’ pups.

 2. Ease your mind

-If a client’s dog is seriously injured while in your care, you will know that you absolutely had the necessary beginner’s knowledge and tried your best while securing the attention of a vet.
+If a client’s dog is seriously injured while in your care, you’ll know that you tried your best while securing the attention of a vet.
 In some cases, no matter what you do, you probably won’t be able to stop their pain, but you can reduce their suffering.
 If you act fast enough, you could even save a life.

-If word gets out that an accident happened on your grooming table, an opportunity for a career boost may be available if you acted ethically and responsibly.
-Accidents can’t be avoided, but simply being confident that you have the skills to handle everything that comes your way is something you can acquire!
+If word gets out that an accident happened on your grooming table, everyone will want to know what happened.
+If you knew what to do, your business will walk away unscathed.
+Accidents can’t be avoided.
+But having the skills to handle everything that comes your way is something you can acquire!

 3. Reassure your clients

-While it’s absolutely important for you to be capable and calm during an emergency situation, it is even more important to soothe any anxieties and panic present in both dogs and their owners.
-With proper first aid training, you’ll maintain a clear head and prioritize everything that needs to be done in order to ensure the dog’s needs are met first.
+It’s one thing to be calm during an emergency situation.
+But it’s another to be able to soothe any anxieties and panic present in both dogs and their owners.
+With proper first aid training, you’ll maintain a clear head and prioritize everything that needs to be done, making the dog’s needs are met first.

-Consider all the different tools and products that you use during a grooming appointment.
+Consider all the different grooming tools and products.
 Scissors can nick a dog’s skin or shampoo can cause unexpected allergic reactions—you can’t possibly anticipate when something will go wrong.
-By having first aid training under your belt, you can reassure your clients that you have the knowledge and practical know-how to prevent accidents and to treat injuries if they occur.
+By having first aid training under your belt, you can reassure your clients that you have the knowledge and practical know-how to prevent accidents and to treat injuries.